PickledPenguin/Auto_Excel/README.md

 Once you are finished, hit the 'esc' key to tell the script to stop listening for waypoints and create/edit the config.json file.

+*Setting Execution Type, row-based or file-based*:

+This script supports 2 execution types: file-based execution and row-based execution.
+File-based execution runs the waypoint configuration you set up for every excel *FILE* in the Excel directory.
+This option would be used when only one subset of data is in each Excel document.
+Row-based execution runs the waypoint configuration you set up for every *ROW* in every excel *FILE* in the Excel directory.
+This option would be used when multiple subsets of data are contained within each Excel File.

+*Set header configuration*

+This script reads the Header of the Excel file (or the first row of data) by default.
+If you don't want the header to be read, you can set that here.

 # Running the Script